StevenClontz/prof.clontz.org/classes/2018/08/ma434/index.md

 to satisfy this specification will be given at the end of the semester, with three newly chosen theorems, but no opportunity for revisions.

-## Recollection
+## Knowledge

-Periodically multiple-choice Recollection Quizzes will be given during class to assess coverage of the nine topics outlined under Course Content.
+Periodically multiple-choice Knowledge Quizzes will be given during class to assess coverage of the nine topics outlined under Course Content.
 The class will choose which topics will be covered on each quiz.
 Five questions from each topic will be asked.